openreferral/specification/docs/hsds/variations_interoperability.md

 As noted in the introduction to this page, the standard permits certain adaptations of the schema.
 This makes it easier to publish some datasets which are less complex &ndash; but this results in interoperability considerations.

 If there is a situation where there is at most a 1:1 relationship in a particular system between items in two tables, where those items would be linked by IDs, then the standard permits that those tables be merged.
-Column must should be retained, however.
+Column names should be retained, however.

 If the system in question is part of a wider ecosystem, then the community around that ecosystem should agree on a common approach to interoperability around HSDS.
 For example &ndash;  agreeing on a common set of tables, or agreeing that standard HSDS should be available for interchange purposes.